colinhemphill/nextjs-resume/README.md

 If you really want to go deep on customization, you can create your own themes in the `src/tokens` folder to add custom accent and neutral palettes.
 You also have full control of the Tailwind configuration in the root folder `tailwind.config.js` file.

-We use [Vercel OG Image Generation](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation) in a [Route Handler](https://beta.nextjs.org/docs/routing/route-handlers) to generate dynamic Open Graph (Facebook/Twitter) share images.
-You can edit the layout, styles, and text of OG Image using Tailwind classes in `src/app/api/og/route.tsx`.
+We use [Vercel Image Generation](https://beta.nextjs.org/docs/optimizing/image-generation) to generate dynamic Open Graph (Facebook/Twitter) share images and app icons.
+You can edit the layout, styles, and text of OG Image using Tailwind classes in `src/app/api/og/route.tsx` and the icon in `src/app/icon.tsx`.

 This dynamic share image will use your custom `accentColor` setting, as well as data from the CMS.